medic/RapidPro-WhatsApp-Integration/Readme.md

 ## Notes/known issues
 1. WhatsApp TOKEN refreshes every 24hours.
 We are yet to add the token refresh snippet.
 We  currently manually copy the token from Meta dashboard.
 2. Messages from RP flows needs to be saved as templates on Meta Dashboard.
-And template is used as flow messages.
+And the template title is used as the flow messages.

 ## Reference
 https://developers.facebook.com/docs/whatsapp/sample-app-endpoints